|Graduate Certificate – Leadership in Technology Integration|

 Upon successful completion of the program, we expect students will:

-- Develop skills for advanced technologies—including e-learning, telecommunications and multimedia-based instruction, tools for instructional management and assessment, and adaptive computer access.
+- Develop content knowledge and pedagogical skills for the use of advanced technologies, tools for instructional management and assessment and adaptive computer access